 Living Worship 2020

-The first session of Living Worship 2020 was on Saturday 25th January from 10.00am to 12.30pm.
+Living Worship 2020 was on Saturday 25th January from 10.00am to 12.30pm.
 John Dexter, conductor of the Goethe Choir, organist at Whitechurch parish church and former Organist and Master of the Choristers at St Patrick’s Cathedral, led a workshop on music for Holy Communion for small parish choirs.
 This session involved lots of singing and everyone was made to feel welcome.

 This workshop was of particular interest to those who direct and sing in small parish choirs, many of which may not have all voice parts.